A young man demands a girl to return gifts and 10 thousand dirhams he spent on her

-A young man demanded a girl to return gifts worth 20 thousand dirhams and 10 thousand and 333 dirhams he spent on her during their romantic relationship.
+A young man demanded a girl to return gifts worth 20 thousand dirhams and 10 thousand and 333 dirhams, which he spent on her during their romantic relationship.

 Follow our latest local and sports news and the latest political and economic developments via Google news